concord-consortium/docker-volume-sync/README.md

   sync-volume:
 ```

 You also need to change the app image to install the wait-for-it script.
-See below.
+See the
+Waiting for Port section below.

-These changes to the compose file can be done using an overlay, so your original compose
+These changes to the compose file can also be done using an overlay, so your original
-file can remain untouched.
+compose file can remain untouched.
 This overlay would look like this:

 ```yaml
 version: '3'